 The effort is worth it for these perfect homemade fast-food-style French fries.
 They are crispy, salty perfection!!

 French fries are an American classic and go well with oh so many dishes.
-Burgers, steak, and milkshakes just to name a few.
-I mean milkshakes, right?!
-Try these crispies with Crispy Chicken Tenders, Ranch Burgers, and Funfetti Cake Batter Milkshakes.
+We love to serve them with our Ranch Burgers, homemade nuggets, and hot dogs.

 Homemade is best!